Today we are going to talk about the avoidant attachment and how to heal it.

 Suffering from anxious attachment, I thought he was right.
 So I tip-toed.
 I tried to become like him and not have any needs at all.
 But this is a cycle that never ends unless one decides to break it.

 Now in a relationship with the same partner, only that we are both more securely attached, I am amazed that I am allowed to have needs with the exact same person.
 That it was never the fact that “that’s how they are”.
 No – that’s what they were taught.
 Once they heal, they can tolerate someone else’s discomfort.
 They are not overwhelmed by someone else’s needs.
 They can and want to solve problems and feel emotionally connected to their partner.
 Actually, my partner now initiates conversations about what he wants and needs.
 He even learned to voice his needs.
 I support him in doing that.
-Because healing attachment styles takes two.
+Because healing attachment styles take two.

 Healing avoidant attachment